rcernich/fools-errands/modular-mvp/readme.md

   * EntryPoint
   * Ginjector definition
   * Plug-in/extension API
-* **modular-mvp-base-app** (base-app) - packaged as a WAR, this project provides the settings required for execution:
+* **modular-mvp-base-app** (base-app) - this project simply packages modular-mvp-base as a WAR.
-  * gin.ginjector property setting
-  * Ginjector creation
-  * entry-point definition
 * **modular-mvp-extension** (extension) - packaged as a module, this project defines an extension to the base application, including:
   * Additional Presenters
-  * Ginjector definition
+  * Extension Ginjector definition
   * Extension definition
 * **modular-mvp-extended-app** (extended-app) - packaged as a WAR, this project provides the settings required for execution, including:
-  * An extended Ginjector definition
+  * An extended, mix-in type Ginjector definition
   * gin.ginjector property setting
-  * Ginjector creation
+  * Ginjector creation (i.e. `ExtendedApplicationSingleton`)
-  * entry-point definition